operate-first/community/open-source-services.md

 **A:** Tests that are used during operation the service (as per **requirement #1**), and tests that used when run when making a change to the service (as per **requirement #2**), _must be shared publicly_ under an Open Source license.

+Tests that violate _legal restrictions_ cannot be shared publicly.
+Specifically: tests that include references to internal or customer names, urls, addresses, configuration or other data; tests for CVE, embargoed or private bugs; testing performance, failover, data recovery and compliance with security standards (like FIPS).

-It is _recommended_ that tests which are independent of the service (eg: penetration tests or performance tests) are Open Source, but this is not required.
+It is _recommended_ that other tests which are independent of the service and (eg: penetration tests) are Open Source, but this is not required.

 ### Q: Should anyone be able to trigger CI or test suites?